christophengelmayer/StaticWire/README.md

 ### Limitations

-Currently this module is not able to handle the following cases:
+Currently this module has the following limitations:

-*  Pages that use pagination ()
+*  Render pages that use pagination (other than the first page)
-*  Handling redirect
+*  Handling redirects

 ## Alternatives